Board of Regents

 Chris McCarthy

-Senior Director, Global Military Sales & Strategy Weapon Systems
+Vice President, Global Military Sales & Strategy

 Textron Systems